Richard-VR0/Useful-programs/README.md

 </table>

 # Info
-To open java files in netbeans:
+To open java files on NetBeans:
 Open netbeans->Open project->Choose project to open

-To open java files in another editor:
+To open java files on another editor:
-Open the project folder->Open the src->Open the file . java
+Open the project folder->Open the src->Open the .java file